victordomingos/optimize-images/docs/docs_EN.md

 The most simple form of usage is to type a simple command in the shell, passing the path to an image or a folder containing images as an argument.
-The optional -nr or --no-recursion switch argument tells the application not to scan recursively through the subdirectories.
+The optional `-nr` or `--no-recursion` switch argument tells the application not to scan recursively through the subdirectories.

-By default, this utility applies lossy compression to JPEG files using a quality setting of 80% (by Pillow's scale), removes any EXIF metadata, tries to optimize each encoder's settings for maximum space reduction and applies the maximum ZLIB compression on PNG.
+By default, this utility applies lossy compression to JPEG files using a variable quality setting between 75 and 80 (by Pillow's scale), that is dynamically determined for each image according to the amount of change caused in its pixels, then it removes any EXIF metadata, tries to optimize each encoder's settings for maximum space reduction and applies the maximum ZLIB compression on PNG.

 You must explicitly pass it a path to the source image file or to the directory containing the image files to be processed.
 By default, it will scan